cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/cloudlets/Cloudlet.rst

    Sets the number of PEs required to run this Cloudlet.
 NOTE: The Cloudlet length is computed only for 1 PE for simplicity.
 For example, consider a Cloudlet that has a length of 500 MI and requires 2 PEs.
 This means each PE will execute 500 MI of this Cloudlet.

    :param numberOfPes: number of PEs
+   :throws IllegalArgumentException: when the number of PEs is lower or equal to zero

 setOutputSize
 ^^^^^^^^^^^^^